kon-ham/kon-ham.github.io/index.md

 # Hi!
 Kon here.

-This website is my portfolio to demonstrate my writing and communication, software development skills, analysis on business, advertising, sales and marketing, and generally how I like to think about things.
+This website is my portfolio to demonstrate my writing and communication, software development skills, analysis on business, advertising, sales and marketing, and generally how I tend to think about things.

-On top of that, I also blog post here to share more of my intimate thoughts.
+On top of that, I also blog post here to share more of my intimate thoughts like my poetry.

-Sometimes I write poetry.

 Use the top right panel to navigate through my pages.
 Use the links below to navigate through the home page.
 Thanks for visiting!